-- The applicant will also require planning permission for a vehicle access crossing if: - The property has the frontage directly onto a classified road - The property is a listed building - The property is other than a house for a single-family e.g. flat, maisonette, commercial or industrial premises or operation. - Guidance on applying for planning permission can be found at the following webpage: www.solihull.gov.uk/Resident/Planning/planninghomeowners/applyforpermission - Furthermore, from 1 October 2008, the permitted development rights that allow householders to pave their front garden with an impermeable surface have been removed.
+- The applicant will also require planning permission for a vehicle access crossing if: - The property has the frontage directly onto a classified road - The property is a listed building - The property is other than a house for a single-family e.g. flat, maisonette, commercial or industrial premises or operation. - Furthermore, from 1 October 2008, the permitted development rights that allow householders to pave their front garden with an impermeable surface have been removed.
 Planning permission is required that details the proposed drainage provisions prior to any works being undertaken to construct a driveway in impermeable material or for the Council to then construct a VAC.
 This will limit the contributory risk of flooding and pollution of watercourses.
 The hardstanding within the property must be built so that water does not drain from it across the footway.
 Suitable drainage must therefore be provided within the boundaries of the property.
-Permeable surfaces, which drain freely, will not require planning permission.
+Permeable surfaces, which drain freely, will not require planning permission. - 'Communities and Local Government' and the 'Environment Agency' have produced a document 'Guidance on the permeable surfacing of front gardens'.
+This provides advice on constructing a permeable surface and details the background to the change in planning requirements.
+This is a free document which can be down loaded from the website: www.communities.gov.uk/publications/planningandbuilding/pavingfrontgardens